Viraj-Rana008/Processes-Threads-OS/README.md

 # Processes-Threads-OS
-Demonstration of processes and threads of a simple program
+Demonstrating and implementing some very basic and important concepts of OS - processes & threads.

+**The code was written as a part of the course CSE231-Operating Systems.